-- 1. To undertake high quality research as directed by your line manager, including contributing to drafting grant proposals and peer-reviewed and other outputs; - 2.
-To support the administration of projects linked to your employment, helping ensure compliance with good practice in relation to the conduct of research, the ethics policy, and other relevant School policies; - 3.
-To contribute to the preparation of quantitative data collection tools and protocols related to the assessment of Assistive technology needs in low and middle income countries; - 4.
-To contribute to the submission of ethical approval applications; - 5.
-To contribute to the organization and management of quantitative fieldwork including through field visits; - 6.
-To support with bespoke mobile data collection tool development and data management; - 7.
-To contribute to project reports and peer-reviewed publications.
+- 1. To undertake high quality research as directed by your line manager, including contributing to drafting grant proposals and peer-reviewed and other outputs; - To support the administration of projects linked to your employment, helping ensure compliance with good practice in relation to the conduct of research, the ethics policy, and other relevant School policies; - 3.
+To review the literature on previous qualitative research with older people on sensitive topics (eg, sexual health) and help coordinate a community advisory board for the respective study - 4.
+To assist the team and help arrange qualitative interviews with older people in the UK - 5.
+To carry out fieldwork including conducting qualitative interviews when needed and survey with older people - 6.
+To help with data analysis and interpretation of study results